Iluvalar/NRS/README.md

 ```
 ## Install
 ```
-Simply download the last version of the file NRSXXX.wz and drop it in your /mods/4.3.3/autoload folder.
+Simply download the last version of the file NRSpXXX.wz and drop it in your /mods/4.3.3/autoload folder.
 Edit: (NRS+) We are now at NRSpXXX.wz The current one as I write this is NRSp404.wz
 ```
 ## You can do it!
 ```
 This mod is noob friendly.
 Just get a weapon, design and build!
+Just make sure the price class, (the number in the research 1-7) match on the weapon and the body.
 You'll be plesantly surprised to see how well a mg viper on wheel rush can go.
 DO NOT RESEARCH funny things.
 Just explore, 1 or 2 new things every game.
 And keep the game plan SIMPLE.